Cameron Todd Willingham: Question of guilt

 "If the arson investigators had concluded that there was no scientific evidence that a crime had occurred — as the top fire investigators in the country have now determined — Willingham's words at the funeral would surely be viewed as a sign that he was tormented by the fact that he had survived without saving his children."

 An August 2009 Chicago Tribune investigative article concluded, "Over the past five years, the Willingham case has been reviewed by nine of the nation's top fire scientists — first for the Tribune, then for the Innocence Project, and now for the commission.
 All concluded that the original investigators relied on outdated theories and folklore to justify the determination of arson.
 The only other evidence of significance against Willingham was twice-recanted testimony by another inmate, who testified that Willingham had confessed to him.
 Jailhouse informants are viewed with skepticism in the justice system, so much so that some jurisdictions have restrictions against their use."

 The Texas Forensic Science Commission was scheduled to discuss the report by Beyler at a meeting on October 2, 2009, but two days before the meeting, Texas Governor Rick Perry replaced the chair of the commission (Sam Bassett) and two other members (Alan Levy and Aliece Watts).
 The new chair, John Bradley, canceled the meeting, sparking accusations that Perry was interfering with the investigation and using it for his own political advantage.

-In October 2009, the city of Corsicana released two affidavits that included statements from Ronnie Kuykendall, the former brother-in-law of Willingham, originally made in 2004.
-According to the affidavits, Willingham's ex-wife Stacy Kuykendall had told Ronnie that Willingham confessed to her that he had set the fire.
-On October 25, Stacy told the Fort Worth Star-Telegram that during a final prison meeting just weeks before he was put to death, Willingham admitted setting the fire in response to Stacy's alleged threats of divorce the night before.

-Journalists familiar with the case noted that Stacy Kuykendall's statement explicitly contradicted previous comments, legal testimony, and numerous published interviews before and after the execution.
-"It's hard for me to make heads or tails of anything she said or didn't say", Willingham's prosecutor said.
-Earlier in 2009, Kuykendall supported her 2004 contradiction of her brother's affidavit (saying that there had been no confession) and had previously always maintained that things had been amicable between her and Willingham before the fire.
-In 2010, she declared, "Todd murdered Amber, Karmon, and Kameron.
-He burnt them.
-He admitted he burnt them to me, and he was convicted for his crime.
-That is the closest to justice that my daughters will ever get."